kristinmc42/Battleboats/README.md

 # Battleboats
 Play Battle Boats against the computer.
 Built with JavaScript, JQuery, HTML and CSS.
 Optimized for larger screens.

-This is still in beta testing so there are still console.logs and commented out code to continue debugging the logic.
+This is still in beta testing so there are still console.logs to continue debugging the logic.

 Name spacing was used in script.js.